-That is why it is important to ensure that the tent you choose for your little getaway is well-made and can stand up to the tests mother nature may throw at it.
-That is why we have put together a list of the 5 top best canvas tents.
+We have put together a list of the 7 top Best Family Canvas Tents for Camping.
 Furthermore, we have provided one of the most comprehensive buyer’s guides to ensure that you are comfortable making an informed decision, so your family vacation will be remembered for years to come not as a disaster but as a blessing

 Best Canvas Tent 2017